Class relationships in Java define the special relationships among different kinds of classes.

 Look at the above figure where an object of class A is created as data member inside another class B. This relationship is known as Has-A relationship.
 It is easy to understand and makes a stronger form of dependency.

 We will learn Has-A relationship in more detail in the next tutorial.

 Inheritance represents Is-a relationship in Java.
 It establishes a relationship between a more general class (known as superclass) and a more specialized class (known as subclass).

 In other words, Is-A relationship defines the relationship between two classes in which one class extends another class.

-Look at the above figure where a class B makes a relationship with class A by a keyword “extends” and can inherit data members from class A.
+Look at the above figure where a class B makes a relationship with class A by the keyword “extends” and can inherit data members from class A.

 For more detail, go to this tutorial: Inheritance in Java | Example, Use, Advantage

 UML Notation in Java

 UML stands for Unified Modeling Language.
 It is an international standard notation.
 Many Programmers use this notation to draw classes diagram that explains the relationship between classes.

 There is a number of tools available for drawing UML diagrams.
 A table in the below figure shows the UML notation for class relationships in Java.